 The track was remixed in September or October 1990 at Larrabee Sound Studios in North Hollywood, California, creating N.P.G.
 (Funky Weapon Remix) and T.C.’s Rap, during recording sessions for the New Power Generation maxi-single (during the same set of sessions as Tony’s Iggnant Mix, Get Off, The Lubricated Lady, Loveleft, Loveright, a segue later included in the N.P.G.
-(Funky Weapon Remix), Oobey Doop, Play, Heaven Is Keeping Score, and additional recording on My Tree and A Positive Place and a remix for The Latest Fashion).
+(Funky Weapon Remix), Oobey Doop, Play, Heaven Is Keeping Score, Insatiable, additional recording on My Tree and A Positive Place and a remix for The Latest Fashion).
 The Segue recorded at the same time (beginning "Are there really angels?") was later incorporated into N.P.G.
 (Funky Weapon Remix) and Loveleft, Loveright, and is included here as a result.

 New Power Generation (Pt.
 II) and T.C.’s Rap include the rap True Confessions, by T.C.
 Ellis, which was later developed into a full track for inclusion as the title track of his album True Confessions; the rap and the fully developed track have no input by Prince, however.